Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 Colectivos - whether car or (mini)bus sized - are shared vehicles that cover specific routes and leave when they are full

-How to get around Havana (and how much is it)?
+How to get around Havana (and how much does it cost)?

 Within Havana, your options are a little broader:

-- Transtur airport bus: This is a dedicated shuttle for tourists between the airport and key locations in Habana Vieja, Habana Centro, and Playa (there are three different routes).
-Tickets cost USD5 per person, which you pay in cash upon boarding.
+• Transtur airport bus: This is a dedicated shuttle for tourists between the airport and key locations in Habana Vieja, Habana Centro and Playa (there are three different routes).
+Tickets cost USD5 per person and are paid in cash upon boarding.

-- Route buses (guaguas): Public buses cover the whole city and cost CUP2 per person (you pay cash as you get on).
+• Route buses (guaguas): Public buses cover the whole city and cost CUP2 per person (you pay cash as you get on).
 They’re not very reliable, though.
-We once arrived at a bus stop where locals had already waited 1.5 hours for the bus we wanted.
+We once arrived at a bus stop where locals had already waited 1.5 hours (!) for the bus we wanted to take (we ended up walking instead).

 In Havana, metro taxis are a good alternative to (often unreliable) guaguas and (more expensive) private taxis